projectdiscovery/katana/README.md

-   -r, -resolvers string[]       list of custom resolver (file or comma separated) -d, -depth int                maximum depth to crawl (default 3) -jc, -js-crawl                enable endpoint parsing / crawling in javascript file -jsl, -jsluice                enable jsluice parsing in javascript file (memory intensive) -ct, -crawl-duration value    maximum duration to crawl the target for (s, m, h, d) (default s) -kf, -known-files string      enable crawling of known files (all,robotstxt,sitemapxml), a minimum depth of 3 is required to ensure all known files are properly crawled.
+   -r, -resolvers string[]       list of custom resolver (file or comma separated) -d, -depth int                maximum depth to crawl (default 3) -jc, -js-crawl                enable endpoint parsing / crawling in javascript file -jsl, -jsluice                enable endpoint parsing in javascript file using AST analysis -ct, -crawl-duration value    maximum duration to crawl the target for (s, m, h, d) (default s) -kf, -known-files string      enable crawling of known files (all,robotstxt,sitemapxml), a minimum depth of 3 is required to ensure all known files are properly crawled.
    -mrs, -max-response-size int  maximum response size to read (default 4194304)